peterlamar/networking-examples/README.md

 # Network Tools
 Documentation on network tools useful for quick performance analysis by ordinary developers.
-These tools are for diagnosising network issues between two servers that you suspect there may be a problem at.
+These area curated set of common tools for diagnosising network issues between two servers that you suspect there may be a problem at.

 ### Throughput
 - i.e. how much data can get there and how much gets lost?